Coolidge Expansion Project FAQ

 The CEP will comply with all local, state and federal air quality regulations, which are protective of human health and the environment.

-The emissions from Coolidge itself will be relatively small.
-In fact, the emissions from Coolidge will be more than offset by the reduction in carbon emissions from SRP's new renewable resources.
+The emissions from the CEP itself will be relatively low and will be more than offset by the reduction in carbon emissions from SRP's new renewable resources.

 The Coolidge units are expected to run for a few hundred hours per year to meet peak demand, which supports these renewable resources when the sun isn't shining or the wind isn't blowing — ultimately ensuring our customers have both sustainable and reliable power.